Class of 2025: Welcome to the Long Blue Line

 - 27: Class of 2025 Math Placement Exam (mandatory), World Language Placement Exam (optional)

-Registration deadline for accepted students will be Friday, January 29, 2021.
-In order to enroll at St. Xavier students must finish the following three steps by January 29, 2021:
+Registration deadline for accepted students has been extended to Wednesday, February 3, 2021.
+In order to enroll at St. Xavier students must finish the following three steps by February 3, 2021:

 - Submit a deposit of $650.00